abduvik/just-enough-series/courses/react/README.md

 There are couple of routers supported

-- `createbrowserrouter`: Uses the DOM Hostory APi and is the recommended router
+- `createbrowserrouter/BrowserRouter`: Uses the DOM Hostory APi and is the recommended router
 - `createHasRouter`: Use the `#` to append the routes
 - `createMemoryRouter`: Use memory, recommended for writing tests
+- `StaticRouter`: Used for server side rendering

 ## Extra content